SL1-Simplex: Safe Velocity Regulation of Self-Driving Vehicles in Dynamic and Unforeseen Environments: S -Simplex Architecture Design

-\begin{rem} It has been proved in \cite{wang2018rsimplex} that under \eqref{assump2eq} the triggering condition in $\textbf{Rule}$ $\textbf{I}$ does not hold, which indicates that RHAC is activated when the magnitude of uncertainty measurement exceeds a threshold. \end{rem}
+\begin{rem} It has been proved in \cite{wang2018rsimplex} that under Assumption \ref{assump2gf}, i.e., the normal condition, the triggering condition in $\textbf{Rule}$ $\textbf{I}$ does not hold, which means that M$\mathcal{L}_{1}$HAC is not activated. \end{rem}